Neutrino phenomenology in the flavored NMSSM without domain wall problems: Bypassing domain walls

-The problem of domain walls in the framework of models based on the $\mathbb{ A}_{4}$\ discrete symmetry has been discussed in\textrm{\ \cite{A25,A26}\ } and recently in\textrm{\ \cite{A27,A28,A29}.} Here we consider our $\emph{ FNMSSM}$ prototype\textrm{\ }with chiral superfields content as given in tables \ref{A}-\ref{C} and\textrm{\ }describe some basic ingredients to approach domain wall problem in lepton sector by using discrete symmetry group of the flavor vacua.
-In section 3, we showed that the generation of the lepton masses and their mixing angles\textrm{\ }arises from the\ spontaneous breaking of two kinds of symmetries: $\left( i\right) $ the continuous $SU\left( 2\right) _{L}\times U\left( 1\right) _{Y}$ gauge symmetry by giving the VEV $\upsilon _{d}$ to the $H_{d}$\ Higgs superfield as in eq. (\ref{lm}); and $\left( ii\right) $ the discrete flavor symmetry $ G_{\mathrm{f}}=\mathbb{A}_{4}\times \boldsymbol{Z}_{3}$ by giving non zero VEVs to some components of the $\Phi _{i},\Omega _{i},\chi $ flavons \footnote{ Below we will mainly focus on the properties of the non-Abelian part $ \mathbb{A}_{4}$ of the flavor symmetry $G_{f}$; the Abelian factor $ \boldsymbol{Z}_{3}$ can be implemented in a straightforward manner.}.
-To handle these flavon superfields, we will imagine the sets $\Phi _{i},\Omega _{i},\chi $ as components of complex 4d vector space expansions like
+The problem of domain walls in the framework of models based on the $\mathbb{ A}_{4}$\ discrete symmetry has been discussed in\textrm{\ }\cite{A25,A26}\ and recently in\ \cite{A27,A28,A29}.
+Here we consider our $\emph{FNMSSM}$ prototype\textrm{\ }with chiral superfield content as given in Tables \ref{A} -\ref{C} and\textrm{\ }describe some basic ingredients to approach domain wall problem in lepton sector by using discrete symmetry group of the flavor vacua.
+In Secs.
+II and III, we showed that the generation of the lepton masses and their mixing angles\textrm{\ }arises from the\ spontaneous breaking of two kinds of symmetries: \textbf{(i)} the continuous $SU\left( 2\right) _{L}\times U\left( 1\right) _{Y}$ gauge symmetry by giving the VEV $ \upsilon _{d}$ to the $H_{d}$\ Higgs superfield as in Eq. (\ref{lm}); and \textbf{(ii)} the discrete flavor symmetry $G_{\mathrm{f}}=\mathbb{A} _{4}\times \boldsymbol{Z}_{3}$ by giving non zero VEVs to some components of $\Phi _{i},\Omega _{i},\boldsymbol{S}$ \footnote{ Below we will mainly focus on the properties of the non-Abelian part $ \mathbb{A}_{4}$ of the flavor symmetry $G_{f}$; the Abelian factor $ \boldsymbol{Z}_{3}$ can be implemented in a straightforward manner.}.
+To handle these flavon superfields, we will imagine the sets $\Phi _{i},\Omega _{i},\boldsymbol{S}$ as components of complex 4d vector space expansions like

-with $X_{i}$'s standing for a system of vector basis with some flavon space metric $h_{ij}=\left \langle X_{i}|X_{j}\right \rangle $; the first three directions $\left( X_{1},X_{2},X_{3}\right) $ are for the $\mathbb{A}_{4}$- triplets and the fourth $X_{4}$ for singlets.
-As these flavon chiral superfields --- collectively denoted below by $\Upsilon $ --- play an important role in the analysis of DWs, we start by giving three interesting comments that will be used to approach DWs in the flavon field space.
-The first comment concerns the above formal 4d- vector expansions (\ref{fl}) which are complex valued developments while we will need real expansions when looking for representing DWs by real quivers.
-The two other comments concern useful features regarding the structure of the DWs viewed from space time as well as their properties with respect to subgroups of $G_{\mathrm{f} } $.
+with $X_{i}$'s standing for a system of vector basis with some flavon space metric $h_{ij}=\left\langle X_{i}|X_{j}\right\rangle $; the first three directions $\left( X_{1},X_{2},X_{3}\right) $ are for the $\mathbb{A}_{4}$- triplets and the fourth $X_{4}$ for singlets.
+As these chiral superfields---collectively denoted below by $\Upsilon $---play an important role in the analysis of DWs, we start by giving three interesting comments that will be used to approach DWs in the \textquotedblleft flavon\textquotedblright\ field space.
+The first comment concerns the above formal\ 4d- vector expansions (\ref{fl}) which are complex valued developments while we will need real expansions when looking for representing DWs by real quivers.
+The two other comments concern useful features regarding the structure of the DWs viewed from space- time as well as their properties with respect to subgroups of $G_{\mathrm{f}}$.

 \ \